-For more complex connections, advice on the electricity infrastructure required to facilitate the proposed development (including asset relocations) can be obtained by submitting a Technical Review Request to Endeavour Energy's Network Connections Branch, the form for which FPJ6007 is attached.
+Advice on the electricity infrastructure required to facilitate the proposed development (including asset relocations) can also be obtained by submitting a Technical Review Request to Endeavour Energy's Network Connections Branch, the form for which PPJ6007 is attached and further details (including the applicable charges) are available from Endeavour Energy's website under 'Our connection services'.
 The response to these enquiries is based upon a desktop review of corporate information systems, and as such does not involve the engagement of various internal stakeholders in order to develop a 'Connection Offer'.
 It does provide details of preliminary connection requirements which can be considered by the applicant prior to lodging a formal application for connection of load.